kmacoskey/pxf/README.md

 5. cURL (7.29 or later):

     To install cURL devel package on CentOS 7, `sudo yum install libcurl-devel`.

-Note that CentOS 6 provides an older, unsupported version of cURL.
+    Note that CentOS 6 provides an older, unsupported version of cURL (7.19).
+You should install a newer version from source if you are on CentOS 6.

 ## How to Build PXF
 PXF uses Makefiles to build its components.
 PXF server component uses Gradle that is wrapped into the Makefile for convenience.